Mahdi-Golriz/Pizza-Menu/README.md

 * [Setup](#setup)

 ## About
 - I have recently started to learn the React through a course from the Udemy instructed by Jonas Schmedtmann.
 During this course I should develop many training task, projects and applications.
-This the first task of this course :).
-The simplest one!
+This is the first and simplest task of this course :).
 - In this section I learned about:
   * How the React works through rendering the Root component
   * Defining, creating and reusing a component